KelvinHere/Milestone-FrontEnd/README.md

 ### Deploy locally

 To clone FreshGreen website from GitHub :-
-1. In your IDE, navigate locally to the directory you want the repository to be stored.
+1. In your IDE terminal, navigate locally to the directory you want the repository to be stored.
-2. From your command terminal type `git clone https://github.com/KelvinHere/Milestone-FrontEnd.git`
+2. Run the command `git clone https://github.com/KelvinHere/Milestone-FrontEnd.git`
+3. Project will now be cloned to your locally selected directory.

 ## Credits

 - Created by KelvinHere